external-secrets/external-secrets/docs/spec.md

 </em>
 </td>
 <td>
-<p>The key the value inside of the provider type to use, only used with &ldquo;Secret&rdquo; type</p>
+<p>The key where the CA certificate can be found in the Secret or ConfigMap.</p>
 </td>
 </tr>
 <tr>